 - Substance / Alcohol Misuse Policy.

-- Staff are informed of difficulties affecting individual students and are aware and vigilant to their needs.
+- Staff are informed of difficulties effecting individual students and are aware of and vigilant in identifying their needs.

-- Staff have access to books and resources on difficulties affecting the primary school child.
+- Staff have access to books and resources on difficulties effecting the primary school child.

 Critical Incident Management Team